nusenu/ansible-relayor/README.md

     - if the tor binary is not named "tor" on your control machine, you have to change the default (for example on Whonix workstations)
     - default: tor

-* `tor_happy_family` boolean
-    - set to `true` to enable happy families
-    - this will generate a happy family key and distribute it to all managed relays
-    - enabling happy families will not disable the old MyFamily torrc option
-    - requires tor version >=0.4.9.2-alpha on the control node and the relay
-    - **NOTE**: future relayor releases will enable happy families by default and ignore this setting when the happy families feature reaches a tor stable release
-    - default: false

 * `tor_local_happy_family_folder` folderpath
     - specify the folderpath on the control machine where family keys are stored
     - ensure this folder is not accessible to unauthorized parties as it contains the happy family private key file.